MicrosoftDocs/sql-docs/azure-sql/database/active-geo-replication-configure-portal.md

 This article shows you how to configure [active geo-replication for Azure SQL Database](active-geo-replication-overview.md#active-geo-replication-terminology-and-capabilities) using the [Azure portal](https://portal.azure.com) or Azure CLI and to initiate failover.

-For best practices using failover groups, see [Failover groups with Azure SQL Database](auto-failover-group-sql-db.md) and [Failover groups with Azure SQL Managed Instance](../managed-instance/auto-failover-group-sql-mi.md).
+For failover groups, see [Failover groups with Azure SQL Database](failover-group-sql-db.md) and [Failover groups with Azure SQL Managed Instance](../managed-instance/failover-group-sql-mi.md).

 ## Prerequisites